MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 docker push $REPO/spark-app:latest
 ```

 Alternatively, we could build the docker container **on the virtualized Minikube node** so that the Minikube Kubernetes will find the image using `eval $(minikube docker-env) && docker build -t spark-app .`.
-Remember to run `eval $(minikube docker-env)` whenever you enter a fresh terminal window, if you want to update the Docker image.
+Remember to run `eval $(minikube docker-env)` whenever you enter a fresh terminal window if you want to update the Docker image.
 Also be careful, to set the imagePullPolicy in the next step correctly.

 # Running Custom Spark Applications and Notebooks on K8s